codejedi365/secure-vnc/README.md

 - `*-remote` scripts do not support domain name lookups and remote IP is required.

 ## PRE-REQUISTES
 These scripts are placed in the proper folder for which technology they require.
-Currently supports bash execution on Mac OSX for SSH & VNC capabilities.
-Only SSH usage for local Linux hosts.
+Currently supports bash execution on Mac OSX & Linux for SSH & VNC capabilities.
+This does NOT include WSL 2 or CYGWIN at this time, support unknown.
 #### Local Host
 - SSH (public key usage)
 - [OPTIONAL] `users` file in current working directory\*
-- `open vnc://localhost` (Mac OSX support only)\*\*
+- Default application for opening vnc url's `vnc://localhost` configured.\*\*

     Notes:

     \*File follows bash syntax for defining a USERS variable which is an array of usernames.
 This helps remind the user which usernames are defined on the remote host per project.

-    \*\*Mac OSX uses `open` command to spawn default applications, vnc is the url so MacOSX uses `Screen Sharing.app` by default.
+    \*\*Secure-vnc uses `open` or `xdg-open` for Mac OSX and Linux respectfully to spawn the default vnc application using a vnc protocol URL.
+An error will occur if there are no default applications installed for the VNC protocol.
+Mac OSX comes with `Screen Sharing.app` by default.
+I recommend installing `tigervnc-viewer` for Linux.

 #### Remote Host
 - Pre-configured user's `~/.ssh/authorized_keys` file with matching SSH `*.pub` key